-Another herbaceous perennial, the Algerian iris typically has a deep purple color that will bring you joy during cold winter days.
-Remember to wear gloves when handling this plant and wash your hands afterward, as it can be poisonous.
+Another herbaceous perennial, the Algerian iris typically has a deep purple colour that will bring you joy during cold winter days.
+Remember to wear gloves when handling this plant and wash your hands afterwards, as it can be poisonous.

 ☞ Learn more: Gardening basics